Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

-Iterating the above for $k$ levels, by property $2$, the concatenation structure builds itself whenever the highest level of encoding within a system experiences at most a correctable number of errors.
-The noise strength in the full system is thus diminished with each level of concatenation whenever the physical noise is below a constant threshold $\eta_\text{th} = A^{-1/\tEC}$ (see App.~\ref{app:exRec-review}). \end{proof}
+where $R = \bigO(1)$ is the spatial overlap factor determined by the locality of the QCA's operations and $A$ is a combinatorial constant determined by the maximal number of locations within an exRec.
+Iterating for $k$ levels, the concatenation structure builds itself whenever the highest level of encoding within the system experiences at most a correctable number of errors.
+For sufficiently large $\tbad$, the resulting exponent is $\alpha > 1$.
+Hence the induced macro-noise strength is diminished whenever the physical noise is below the constant threshold $\eta_\mathrm{th} = A^{- 1/(\alpha -1)}.$